aerogear/graphback/docs/commands.md

 Create configuration in existing project to support Graphback resolver and schema generation.

-> **Note** When creating configuration please review if locations created for `folders` integration match your project folder structure
+> **Note** When creating configuration please review if locations created for `folders` integration match your project folder structure.

 ### Generate